Abbreviations included in this Board Charter

 - promoting a high degree of corporate governance and ethics across the Group;

-- assisting in the selection and evaluation of Board members through the Nomination and Remuneration Committee (as defined in item 5.3 below); and
+- assisting in the selection of Board members through the Nomination and Remuneration Committee (as defined in item 5.3 below); and

 - assisting the Chairman in organising information necessary for the Board to deal with the agenda and for providing this information to Directors on a timely basis.

 5. BOARD COMMITTEES

 The Board appoints the following Board Committees:

 - Audit Committee ("AC")

 - Risk Management Committee ("RMC")

 Independent and Non-Executive Directors play a leading role in these Committees.
 The Management and third parties are co-opted to the Committees as and when required.
 The Terms of Reference of AC, RMC, NRC and WBC are published on the Company’s website.